 We’re not exactly sure what happened on the SS Hansa, but we do know the names of a few hundred Austrian-Hungarian immigrants who were on board.
 Most of these passengers were from the Güssing and Jennersdorf districts.

-The complete passenger list can be viewed here at the Liberty Ellis Foundation website.
+View the complete passenger list here at the Liberty Ellis Foundation website.
 (The site requires users to register for a free account before viewing images.)

 Do you see any of your ancestors names on the list?